WasmVM/ParGen/docs/pxml.rst

 * push <string> : State name to push into stack

-* pop : Pop current state from stack
+* pop : Pop current group from stack

 * more : Consume the matched text for further $$

-If both push and pop specified, stack will pop current state then push new state.
+If both push and pop specified, stack will pop current group then push new group.

 **Children**